elelpublic/jvmcom/README.md

 The new project is called rcache.

 The code here is not stable enough for production.
-It can be used to gain at least some introductory knowledge into netty.
+It can be used to gain at least some introductory knowledge into using netty.

 Netty is a powerhouse for java networking.
 It is also very complex and low level.
-Of course it is one abstraction and optimization above raw java io and nio, but still it is low.
+Of course, it is one abstraction and optimization above raw java io and nio, but still it is low.

-Netty is high performance netowrking if you have to develop a large client-server or cluster architecture.
+Netty is high performance networking if you have to develop a large client-server or cluster architecture.
 It has all the http and ssl built in already.
 It is very powerful.

-It is like an assemly language, when I needed C or Java.
+It is like an assembly language, when I needed C or Java.

 `* * *`